zacharyliu/cloudflare-docs/products/cache/src/content/about/cache-control.md

 # Origin Cache Control

-Set `Cache-Control` headers to tell Cloudflare how to handle content from the origin.
+Origin Cache Control allows you to use `Cache-Control` headers to tell Cloudflare how to handle content from the origin.
+This feature is enabled by default for Free, Pro, and Business domains and disabled by default for Enterprise domains.

 When a user sends an HTTP request, the user’s request URL is matched against a [list of cacheable file extensions](/about/default-cache-behavior#default-cached-file-extensions).
 If the request matches an extension on this list, Cloudflare serves the resource from cache if it is present.
 If the content is stale in Cloudflare’s cache, Cloudflare attempts to revalidate the content with the origin before serving the response to the client.